 (M) The Corporate Service Solution shall be browser based and fully available over the web via a browser connection including via Chrome, Internet Explorer, Mozilla Firefox and Safari and run in the browser without the need to download any local software i.e. no plugins.

-(M) The Corporate Service Solution, shall be accessible via apps on mobile devices (both tablets and smartphones), supporting a range of operating systems including Android, iOS and Windows and optimised for screen size.
-Suppliers shall describe any limitations in functionality, devices and environments supported.
+(M) The Corporate Service Solution, shall be accessible on mobile devices (both tablets and smartphones), via apps if available, supporting a range of operating systems including Android, iOS and Windows and optimised for screen size.
+Suppliers shall describe any limitations in functionality, devices and environments supported and what the Department should implement to deliver mobile securely.

 Service Provision and availability

-(M) The service shall support business users initially, as defined in Appendix A., the flexibility to support from 1,600 up to 10,000 users, if required, without degradation of performance.
+(M) The service shall support 1,600 business users initially, as defined in Appendix A.3, with the flexibility to support from 1,600 up to 10,000 users, if required, without degradation of performance.
+Suppliers should note that the baseline figure of 1,600 figures will need to be verified and re-baselined during the implementation phase of the programme and could go up or down.
+Suppliers should use 1,300 users as the minimum number of users that may result from this exercise.
+Costs for the full service should only apply once all the business users are live and during implementation the Supplier shall provision the minimum number of licences possible to ensure value for money to the Department.

 (M) The service shall include all management and costs of the hardware, software, including software and hardware upgrades, maintenance, patches and technical management of interfaces and integrations provided as part of the solution.
+Specific services for the Supplier to include within their fixed price scope can be found detailed in Appendix G.3.

-(M) The service shall be at least 99.8% available over each working day (Monday to Friday) from 6.30am to 10pm.
+(M) The service shall be at least 99.8% available over each working day (Monday to Friday) from 6.30am to 10pm with a minimum of 99.5% available over a 24x7 period.
 Suppliers shall describe what service level options are available to the Department, with associated costs.
+SLAs proposed within the scope of the fixed price, should meet or exceed those detailed in Appendix H.

 (M) The service shall be recoverable as set out in section 7.4.3 with no loss of data in the case of hardware or software failure.
 Suppliers should indicate how the proposed service provides the level of resilience required.